Aliens: Colonial Marines: Plot

 Winter and O'Neal recover the manifest they were sent to find and rescue the prisoner, who is revealed to be corporal Dwayne Hicks.
-Hicks explains that Weyland-Yutani intercepted and boarded the Sulaco prior to its arrival at the Fiorina 161 planet.
+Hicks explains that Weyland-Yutani intercepted and boarded the Sulaco before it arrived at the penal colony of Fiorina 161.
 A fire in the hypersleep bay subsequently caused the Sulaco survivors Ellen Ripley, Newt, and Bishop to be jettisoned from the ship, along with the body of an unidentified man who was mistaken for the corporal.
 Hicks himself was captured by Weyland-Yutani personnel and subjected to torture during interrogation, overseen by android Michael Weyland in an attempt to learn more about the Xenomorphs' origins and to gain control of the Sulaco's weapon systems.
 From Hicks, the Marines also learn that an FTL-capable ship is docked at the research facility, representing the last chance for the Marines to escape from the moon.

 After gathering the remaining Sephora personnel on the colony, Cruz orders an all-out assault on the Weyland-Yutani complex in the hopes of capturing the FTL vessel.
 Winter and Hicks spearhead the advance, but the ship leaves shortly before they can reach it.
 In a last desperate attempt, Cruz pilots a dropship up to the escaping vessel and crashes into its hangar.
 Winter is confronted by a Xenomorph queen in the hangar bay, and attempts to eject her using a cargo launching system, but fails when she climbs back aboard.
 Cruz sacrifices himself when he launches the crippled dropship directly into the queen, propelling both out of the vessel.
 Winter, O'Neal, Reid, Bishop, and Hicks confront Weyland, who is ultimately executed by Hicks.
 In search of useful intelligence, Bishop connects to the destroyed android and states that he has "everything".